Learning with hope

 Boreholes and rainwater harvesting tanks for safe drinking water.

-Mosquito nets, immunization, HIV support and balanced meals.
+Malaria prevention (mosquito nets, etc.), immunization, HIV support and balanced meals.

 Skills training, seeds and tools for income generating groups.